 What is your process if we are awarded a grant?

 You will be sent an electronic grant agreement through our grants portal for e-signature.
 Once you’ve submitted that, we will send you your grant funds by check (we are looking into digital funding methods and may be able to offer them in the future) within two weeks (usually much sooner) of receiving your agreement.

 We may check in with you during the year for an informal site visit (telephonically or in person based on your consent and convenience).
 Our reporting requirements are minimal: unless you have a multi-year grant, we only require one report from you, due roughly 11 months after you receive your grant.
 If you need an extension, no problem.

 We’d love to meet you in person.
 Is that possible?

-We’d love to meet with you too.
+We’d love to meet with you, too.
 We have lots to learn.
 We welcome invitations, but if we can’t accept, please don’t assume it’s out of disinterest.
-We have only four trustees, located in two states, and one part-time staff person–it may just be a matter of bandwidth!
+We have only four trustees, located in three states, and one staff person–it may just be a matter of bandwidth!

-We may occasionally contact grantees to request a site visit.
+We may occasionally contact grantees to request a site visit (either via video or in person).
 If your organization is selected, we will work with you to find a convenient time (or to postpone it if work is too hectic–we understand).
 Our site visits are low-key conversations: our goal is to not be too burdensome, and to listen and learn.
 We’re always grateful for your time and expertise.